freeCodeCamp/guide/src/pages/game-development/unreal-engine/index.md

 Since 2015 the Unreal Engine has been free to use, with Epic charging a 5% royalty on sales of titles produced using the engine.
 Epic make the majority of their codebase freely available via their Github, although source for closed platforms such as the Playstation 4 and Xbox One is only available for registered platform developers.

 ### Unreal Versions
 Unreal has gone through 4 major revisions.
 Although some code is common between releases, each major version is a separate engine and projects can not be moved between them.
-Within each major engine release, there are multiple minor versions.
+Within each major engine release, there are multiple minor versions:

   * Unreal Engine 1
   Released in 1998 and targeted Windows PC, Linux, Mac, Playstation 2 and Dreamcast.
 The engine was written in C++, and easily moddable using the Unreal Script language.